museumcomputernetwork/mcn-2020-git-haiku/index.md

-In the twilight rain
+In the cicada's cry
-There's no sign that can foretell
+A small weed
-Mountain-top jewels
+Come to rest our necks